-Your name:

-Relationship with school (e.g. pare ent of a pupil on the school roll):

-Pupil's name (if relevant to your co omplaint):

-Your Address:

-Telephone numbers

-Daytime: Evening:

-E-mail address:

-Please give concise details of you to allow the matter to be fully investigation. r complaint, (including dates, names of witnesses etc), stigated:

-per, or attach additional documents, if you wish.
+Your name: Relationship with school (e.g. parent of a pu upil on the school roll): Pupil's name (if relevant to your complaint): Your Address: Telephone numbers Daytime: Evening: E-mail address: aint, (including dates, names of witnesses etc), to allow the matter to be fully investigated: You may continue on separate paper, or a ttach additional documents, if you wish.

 Number of Additional pages attached =

 What action, if any, have you already taken to try to resolve your complaint? (i.e. who have you spoken with or written to and what was the outcome?)

+What actions do you fool might resolve the problem at this stage?
+(Without this, it will be

 What actions do you feel might resolve the problem at this stage?
 (Without this, it will be very difficult for a formal complaint to be resolved.)

 Signature:

 Date:

 Timescales:

 Formal Complaint Stage 1 :- Usually fifteen school days from the School's Complaints Officer receiving the complaint to meeting with the complainant following their investigation.

 School use:

 Date Form received:

 Received by:

 Date acknowledgement sent:

 Acknowledgement sent by: